Key performance measure 7

 Gap in participation rates between POLAR4 quintile 5 and quintile 1 compared with access spend

 Participation rates of POLAR4 quintile 1 compared with access spend

 What does this show?

-This measure compares the gap in participation between the most and least represented groups (KPM 1) and the overall participation rate with the amount spent on promoting fair access to higher education.
+This experimental measure compares the gap in participation between the most and least represented groups (KPM 1) and the overall participation rate with the amount spent on promoting fair access to higher education.

 When viewing these figures it is important to note the following:

 - The groups targeted through spending on access have changed during the reporting period.
 Before 2020-21, access interventions focused on a narrower set of target groups (see notes).
 The most recent access and participation plans reflect a much wider range of target groups.
 Therefore, any single outcome measure cannot fully reflect how the access spend was targeted.

 - OFFA’s objective between 2011-12 and 2018-19 was to improve entry rates of students from the most under-represented and disadvantaged backgrounds.
 From 2020-21 onwards there is a new focus in access and participation plans to eliminate gaps in equality in higher education and the outcomes of this new approach will be seen in future reporting.